University of Strathclyde Faculty of Engineering: Architecture

-The department moved to the James-Weir building in August 2013.
+The department moved to the James Weir Building in August 2013.
 Part of the department contains The Centre for Research in Sustainability and Design (CRiDAS).
 This is a centre that works on the implementation and improvement of technology to help reduce environmental and social impacts of buildings.

-Strathclyde was ranked the 11th best university for architecture in 2013 by TheCompleteUniversityGuide.
+Strathclyde was ranked the 11th best university for architecture in 2013 by The Complete University Guide.

 Biomedical Engineering

-The Department of Biomedical Engineering is located at Wolfson Centre.
+The Department of Biomedical Engineering is located at the Wolfson Centre, which was built in 1972 specifically for the Bioengineering Unit as it was then called.
 The Department incorporates the National Centre for Prosthetics and Orthotics which is one of only two institutions in the UK offering undergraduate and postgraduate education in Prosthetics and Orthotics.
-The Centre's interests in training, education and research span the fields of prosthetics, orthotics and related aspects of the provision of aids for the disabled.
+The Centre's interests in training, education and research span the fields of prosthetics, orthotics and related aspects of the provision of aid for the disabled.
+The Centre was originally located in the Curran Building but was displaced to the Wolfson Centre due to the need to expand the Andersonian Library.

 Chemical and Process Engineering

-The Strathclyde University Department of Chemical and Process Engineering is located at James Weir Building.
+The Department of Chemical and Process Engineering is located at the James Weir Building.
 Chemical Engineering at Strathclyde was rated the best in Scotland in the last Scottish Higher Education Funding Council Teaching Quality Assessment.
 All of the BEng, MEng and MSc courses are fully accredited by the Institution of Chemical Engineers.

-The Department also specialises in advanced computational modelling; looking at materials and processes on all scales from the atomic to the macroscopic.
+The Department also specializes in advanced computational modelling; looking at materials and processes on all scales from the atomic to the macroscopic.
 Strathclyde University Chemical and Process Engineering has been ranked 16th by Complete University Guide and rated 13th by The Guardian in 2013.

-Civil and Environmental Engineering

-Design, Manufacture and Engineering Management (DMEM)
+Design, Manufacture and Engineering Management (dmem)

 The department is located on Level 7 of the James Weir Building.
 DMEM was founded in 1989 through a merger between the former Department of Production Management and Manufacturing Technology, the Design Division (formerly part of the Department of Mechanical Engineering) and the CAD Centre research group.
 One of its most notable academics was Stuart Pugh, creator of the "Total Design" methodology which became an industry standard.
 Pugh served as Professor and head of the department from 1989 until his death in 1993.